su2code/su2code.github.io/_docs_v7/Solver-Setup.md

 | --- | --- |
 | `ALL`| 7.0.0 |

+## Direct or Primal ##

 SU2 is capable of dealing with different kinds of physical problems.
 The kind of problem is defined by choosing a solver using the `SOLVER` option.
-A list of possible values and a description can be found in the following table:
+The list of possible values and a description can be found in the following table:

 | Option Value | Problem | Type |
 |---|---|---|